Platformus/Platformus-Docs/platformus_website/advanced/custom_data_sources.rst

 interface.
 There are several `built-in data providers <https://github.com/Platformus/Platformus/tree/master/src/Platformus.Website.Frontend/DataProviders>`_, but all of them work with the :ref:`objects <objects>`.
 Let’s create a custom one that will just provide a hardcoded text.

-Create the ``HardcodedValuesDataProvider`` class inside the main web application project and implement the ``IDataProvider`` interface:
+Create the ``MyDataProvider`` class inside the main web application project and implement the ``IDataProvider`` interface:

 .. code-block:: cs
-    :emphasize-lines: 13
+    :emphasize-lines: 7

     public class MyDataProvider : IDataProvider
     {